renee1988/panda-learning-cs/README.md

 - Contributor setion is not set up yet
 - Search is not supported yet
 - Category organization needs improvements
-- Release cycle is not set up yet
 - Release notification to subscribers is not set up yet

 ## Interested in contributing?